 Focus on Autonomy

-Traditionally, the ethical and legal concerns with end-of-life care have focused on the interest of patients, an interest referred to as autonomy or self-determination.
+Traditionally, ethical and legal concerns with end-of-life care have focused on the interest of patients, an interest referred to as autonomy or self-determination.
 Autonomy is paramount for patients who possess decision-making capacity, but it is also a major consideration for patients who lack this capacity.
 Their wishes must be respected by the relatives or other health care proxies who make decisions on their behalf.

 When individuals have not made manifest their decisions about medical care, the ethical and legal protocol is to implement a person’s presumed wishes through a doctrine known as “substituted judgment.”
 Under this doctrine, a surrogate must make decisions for a patient.
 If the patient has not appointed a surrogate in an advance directive, close family members are ethically and legally empowered to make decisions for the patient.

 Judicial deference to autonomy has been on the increase.
-It can be seen most clearly in cases involving Jehovah’s Witnesses, who, for religious reasons, reject blood transfusions even when they are lifesaving.
+It can be seen most clearly in cases involving Jehovah’s Witnesses, who, for religious reasons, reject blood transfusions even when they are life-saving.
 The trend in the 1960s and 1970s, when these cases first arose, was to override refusals of treatment.
 But since the 1980s the trend has been to honor them, even though doing so is predicted to cause the patient’s death and may run counter to the interests of the patient, as well as the family, community, health professions, and society as a whole.

+Interests of caregivers.
 Relationships that dying individuals have with their medical and personal caregivers can become quite close and intense.
 The training, ethos, and codes of ethics of health care professionals buttress the feelings that arise from these relationships.
-Some people argue that permitting patients to make medical decisions that would shorten their lives could undermine the morale of health care professionals and thus their commitment to doing their utmost for every patient.
+Some people argue that permitting patients to make medical decisions that would shorten their lives could undermine the morale of health care professionals and thus also their commitment to doing their utmost for every patient.
 Seen this way, one patient’s decision could adversely affect the quality of care not just for that individual, but also for patients in general.
 The interests of caregivers have been invoked in a few legal cases involving patients’ decisions to refuse medical treatment, but courts have not ruled that this interest outweighs a patient’s right of self-determination.

 Societal interest in allocation of scarce resources.
 Medical resources are scarce.
 That much is uncontroversial.
 But of all the reasons for overriding patients’ autonomy, the societal interest in the efficient use of scarce health care resources is the most controversial.
-Proponents of considering this interest make the claim that an individual’s decision to continue medical care at the end of life must be weighed against the cost-benefit ratio.
-In other words, overriding a patient’s desire for a particular treatment is justified if the benefits of the treatment come at too high a price, or if there is compelling evidence that the treatment will provide no benefit.
+Proponents of considering this interest make the claim that an individual’s decision to continue medical care at the end of life must be weighed against the cost-benefit ratio of doing so.
+In other words, overriding a patient’s desire for a particular treatment is justified if the benefits of the treatment come at too high a price or if there is compelling evidence that the treatment will provide little or no benefit.

-Proponents further contend that it is ethically permissible–indeed, ethically obligatory–to deny resources if they will provide little or no benefit when the cost is being borne in whole or in large part by society: by taxpayers through Medicare, Medicaid, or other government programs, or through private insurance.
+Proponents further contend that it is ethically permissible–indeed, ethically obligatory–to deny resources if they will provide little or no benefit when the cost is being borne in whole or in large part by society: by taxpayers through Medicare, Medicaid, or other government programs or by society at large through private insurance.
 Opponents of this position acknowledge the scarcity of resources, but claim that such “bedside rationing” violates the physician’s professional obligation to act solely in the patient’s best interests, and that denial of treatment should be made at the policy, rather than the individual, level.

 Although there is a consensus in law and clinical medicine about many of the ethically difficult issues in end-of-life decision-making, recent developments demand attention from public policymakers and legislators.